 - improve or reduce the progression of many eye conditions

-- antioxidants in skin that prevent sun damage, help improve skin tone, and slow aging
+- antioxidants in the skin that prevent sun damage, help to improve skin tone, and to slow down aging

-- Myrosinase (enzyme that activates Sulforaphane, which has these benefits)
+- Myrosinase (an enzyme that activates Sulforaphane, which has these benefits)

 - prevent cancer cell growth